 2. Huggies Snug & Dry Diapers, Size 1 (112 Count)

 The Huggies Snug & Dry Diapers are another super popular brand of disposable diapers.
 For some babies, the fit is better than Pampers Swaddlers.
 These diapers boast four layer protection to prevent leaks, as well as quick-absorbing layers to wick away moisture from that sensitive skin.
 They are unscented, which for some babies means less chance of diaper rash or other skin sensitivities.
 These diapers are very thin and not as soft as some other varieties, and some consumers report that they sag more than other brands when full.
 Additionally, some consumers report Huggies Snug & Dry Diapers are not great for overnight, as they tend to leak.
 Huggies offers a rewards program where you can earn points every time you purchase a Huggies product, including diapers and wipes, so keep that in mind when calculating which brand has the best value.
-These diapers in size 1 come to $0.18 a diaper, which is pretty close to the current Swaddlers price.
+These diapers in size 1 come to $0.16 a diaper, which is currently one of the best-priced diapers on our list.

 - Four layer protection to prevent leaks